Phone Phone

 What’s the Right Structure?
 Part 1: Holding Company vs. Operating Company

-A holding company, by contrast, does not actively operate a business and does not interact with third parties.
-Instead, it holds passive assets such as shares of a private or public company, real estate, bonds or IP etc. In a typical dual structure of a small business owner/operator, the holdco is owned by the individual or his or her family trust and the opco is wholly owned by the holdco.
-The holdco therefore sits above the opco but below the individual in the corporate structure.
+In a typical small business structure, the holdco is owned by the individual (or a family trust), and the opco is wholly owned by the holdco.
+The holdco therefore sits above the opco, but below the individual.

 Why Use a Holding Company?